Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-We’ll pick you up when you arrive at Kathmandu airport (1345 meters).
+We'll pick you up when you arrive at Kathmandu airport (1345 meters above sea level).
 And drive to the hotel, even though you will arrive at Tribhuvan International Airport at night.
-You can get money exchanges, ATMs, and local SIMs at the airport in Nepal.
+You can get money exchanged, access ATMs, and buy local SIMs at the airport in Nepal.

 Kathmandu Airport 5